 Receipt of a benefit under this program does not entitle the borrower to a refund of payments made on the loan.
-In addition, no borrower may, for the same service, receive a reduction of the loan amount under both this loan repayment program and the Loan Forgiveness Program for Service in Areas of National Need Program or the Public Service Loan Forgiveness Program under the Federal Direct Loan Program.
-[HEA §428L]
+In addition, no borrower may, for the same service, receive a reduction of the loan amount under both this loan repayment program and the Loan Forgiveness for Service in Areas of National Need Program or the Repayment Plan for Public Service Employees under the Direct Loan Program.

-Loan Repayment Program for Civil Legal Assistance Attorneys
+Loan Repayment for Civil Legal Assistance Attorneys

-The Common Manual has been updated to include information regarding the Loan Repayment Program for Civil Legal Assistance Attorneys that was added to the Higher Education Act as a result of the Higher Education Opportunity Act (HEOA), P.L.
+The Common Manual has been updated to include information regarding the Loan Repayment for Civil Legal Assistance Attorneys program that was added as a result of the Higher Education Opportunity Act (HEOA), P.L.
 110-315.
-The Department will grant loan repayment under this program on a first-come, first-served basis, contingent on the availability of annual federal appropriations.
-This program is currently not funded.
-When funds are available, in order to qualify under this program, a borrower must be employed full time as a civil legal assistance attorney for a period of at least 3 years and must not be in default on the loan for which repayment is sought.
-A borrower with a parent PLUS loan, a Consolidation loan that repaid a parent PLUS loan, or any loan other than a FFELP, Federal Direct, or Federal Perkins loan (e.g., a HEAL, HPSL, etc.) will not be eligible for loan repayment under this program.
+The Department will grant loan repayment under this program on a first-come, first-served basis, contingent on the availability of annual appropriations.
+There are currently no funds appropriated for loan repayment under this program.
+When funds are available, a borrower be employed full-time as a civil legal assistance attorney for a period of at least 3 years and must not be in default on a loan that is otherwise eligible for repayment.
+Parent PLUS loans and portions of a Consolidation loan that repaid a Parent PLUS loan will not be eligible for this type of loan repayment.

-A borrower may be eligible for new benefits under the Loan Repayment Program for Civil Legal Assistance Attorneys if funds become appropriated.
+A borrower may be eligible for new benefits under the Loan Repayment for Civil Legal Assistance Attorneys.

-A school may need to update counseling materials to include information on the Loan Repayment Program for Civil Legal Assistance Attorneys.
-A school must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds appropriated to provide this benefit.
+A school may need to update counseling materials to include information on the Loan Repayment fo Civil Legal Assistance Attorneys.
+A school must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds allocated to provide this benefit.

 When the program is funded, a lender may need to establish policies and procedures for processing a borrower's request.
-A lender must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds appropriated to provide this benefit.
+A lender must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds allocated to provide this benefit.

-A guarantor may need to update loan counseling and other financial aid materials regarding the new loan repayment option, but also must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds appropriated to provide this benefit.
+A guarantor may need to update their loan counseling and other financial aid materials regarding the new loan repayment option, but also must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds allocated to provide this benefit.

 When the program is funded, the Department may need to provide contact information to lenders and guarantors in order to refer potential applicants for this program.
-The Department may need to process Loan Repayment Program for Civil Legal Assistance Attorneys requests.
+The Department may need to process Loan Repayment for Civil Legal Assistance Attorneys requests.

-CM Policy Committee CM Guarantor Designees Interested Industry Groups and Others CM Governing Board Representatives
+CM Policy Committee

+CM Guarantor Designees

+Interested Industry Groups and Others